smarie/develop-behind-proxy/README.md

 * in IE Settings, declare the proxy : `Internet Options > Connections > Network Settings`
 * on your windows desktop, trust the proxy's root certificate by right-clicking on the certificate, and selecting `install certificate`

-You are then all set for most applications relying on the .Net framework..
+You are then all set for most applications relying on the .Net framework.

 ### g) Java-based applications